SAP-samples/abap-cheat-sheets/07_String_Processing.md

     - Reads a bit at a specified position in a byte string into a target data object.

-Expand the following collapsible section for example code, which experiments with byte string processing (converting a hexadecimal value to the character-like representation of the binary values by reading bits, getting hexadecimal values from from the character-like representation of the binary values, setting bits).
+Expand the following collapsible section for example code, which experiments with byte string processing (converting a hexadecimal value to the character-like representation of the binary values by reading bits, getting hexadecimal values from the character-like representation of the binary values, setting bits).
 To try it out, create a demo class named `zcl_some_class` and paste the code into it.
 After activation, choose *F9* in ADT to execute the class.
 The example is set up to display output in the console.

 <details>
   <summary>🟢 Click to expand for example code</summary>